pondrejk/dizzer/chap6-futures.md

 - mapbox data model -- API -- inspiration for public offices
 - new businesses

+A valid data sharing option for public offices () and open source projects traditional data providers (ordinance survey, swisstopo) TODO -- share projects -- new streets, cublr
+^ And businesses based on this data model -- morphcode,

 Future of cartography -- possibility to break out from the desktop web environment and ocassionaly mobile to greater use in iot, embedded devices and whatever comes next.

 Transferability of cartographic work across rendering contexts.

-For that we need to thing of map as an interaction mode, extend interest to science of interactions...
+For that we need to think of map as an interaction mode, extend interest to science of interactions...

+Getting back to questions from section  2.3.2
 - Is cartography fully exploiting the digital medium?
 - What inspiration can digital cartography take from the heritage of pre-digital mapping?